Our Debt of Gratitude

 Margret Mukai

-Margret Mukai is a retired nurse and former research scientist based in Philadelphia.
-During WWII, the Crowningshield neighbors of the Mukais in Spring Valley, CA, rented out the Mukai farm to pay the land taxes, lest the farm be forfeited for non-payment of taxes.
-Collecting the monthly rent was no easy matter, the renters initially said they didn't have to pay because the Mukais were gone.
+Currently based in Philadelphia, Margret Mukai is a retired RN and Family Nurse Practitioner, with a former career as an agricultural research scientist.
+She grew up in New York and New Jersey, hearing of the Crowningshield neighbors in Spring Valley, California, who rented out the Mukai farm to pay their land taxes, lest the farm be forfeited for non-payment of taxes during WWII.
+Collecting the rent was no easy matter.
+The renters, immigrants themselves, said they didn’t have to pay because the Mukais were gone.

 * for Japanese cultural clarification of the concepts of ongi and kansha, and wasure enu ongi: Emy & Yasuo Kamihara of Montclair, NJ.